 The Bank's financial statements are expressed in thousands of Kwanzas, rounded to the nearest thousand, with assets and liabilities denominated in other currencies that have been converted into national currency, based on the average indicative exchange rate published by Banco Nacional de Angola on each reference date.

-The financial statements were prepared under the historical cost principle, modified by the application of fair value for derivative financial instruments and financial assets and financial liabilities recognized at fair value through profit or loss.
+The financial statements have been prepared under the historical cost convention, modified to include the fair valuation of derivatives and financial assets and liabilities designated at fair value through profit or loss.

-The financial statements for the year ending December 31, 2020, were approved at a meeting of the Bank's Board of Directors on April 06, 2021 and will be submitted to the General Assembly that has the power to change.
-However, it is the belief of the Bank's Board of Directors that they will be approved without significant changes.
+The financial statements for the year ended 31 December 2020 were approved by the Bank's Board of Directors on 06 April 2020 and are subject to approval by the General Meeting, which has the power to amend them.
+However, the Bank's Board of Directors believes they will be approved without significant amendments.

-Recently issued accounting standards and amendments that have not yet come into force and that the Bank has not yet applied in the preparation of its financial statements can be analyzed in Note 31.
+Recently issued accounting standards and interpretations that have not yet come into force and that the Bank has not yet applied in the preparation of its financial statements may be analysed in Note 31.